jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 ### Integrations

 Both offer integrations, but with a different focus.
-Ragas' integrations pushes users onto other platforms such as Langsmith and Helicone, while DeepEval is more focused on providing users the means to evaluate their LLM applications no matter whatever stack they are currently using.
+Ragas' integrations push users onto other platforms such as LangSmith and Helicone, while DeepEval is more focused on providing users the means to evaluate their LLM applications no matter what stack they are currently using.

 <FeatureComparisonTable type="ragas::integrations" competitor="Ragas" />